roboticsoutreach/minutes/2019/Meeting Minute - 2019-04-15.md

 - Talk to MSLC
 - JW to Move MicroBit worksheet into http://github.com/s-r-o/
     - Add link to minutes too please
+- DT to make a doodle poll for a Hackday for Smallpiece stuff

 ## Notes
 <!-- Other important details discussed during the meeting can be entered here. -->